-All proposals are expected to embed mechanisms to assess and demonstrate progress (with qualitative and quantitative KPIs, benchmarking and progress monitoring, as well as illustrative application use-cases demonstrating concrete potential added value), and share results with the European R&D community, through the AI-on-demand platform185, a public community resource, to maximise re-use of results, either by developers, or for uptake, and optimise efficiency of funding.
+All proposals are expected to embed mechanisms to assess and demonstrate progress (with qualitative and quantitative KPIs, benchmarking and progress monitoring, as well as illustrative application use-cases demonstrating concrete potential added value), and share results with the European R&D community, through the AI-on-demand platform194, a public community resource, to maximise re-use of results, either by developers, or for uptake, and optimise efficiency of funding.
 Activities are expected to achieve TRL 4-5 by the end of the project

-To ensure a balanced portfolio covering a broad range of AI research areas, grants will be awarded to applications not only in order of ranking but at least 2 highest ranked each of the research foci, provided that the applications attain all thresholds.
+To ensure a balanced portfolio covering a broad range of AI research areas, grants will be awarded to applications not only in order of ranking but at least also to the highest ranked proposal within each research focus (1. mixed human-AI initiatives or 2. hybrid decision-support), provided that the applications attain all thresholds.